MasudIbrahim/MasudIbrahim/README.md

 ### Introducing Myself 🙋‍♂️

 Hi there!
 I'm Masud, a self-taught data analyst from London.
-With a background in IT support, I transitioned to data analytics in late 2022 and have been teaching myself SQL, Excel and Tableau ever since.
+With a background in IT support, I transitioned to data analysis in late 2022 and have been teaching myself SQL, Excel and Tableau ever since.

 I have documented some of my work in the other repositories found on my profile